 We may acquire additional technologies and assets, form strategic alliances or create joint ventures with third parties that we believe will complement or augment our existing business.
 If we acquire assets with promising markets or technologies, we may not be able to realize the benefit of acquiring such assets if we are unable to successfully integrate them with our existing technologies.
 We may encounter numerous difficulties in developing, manufacturing and marketing any new products resulting from a strategic alliance or acquisition that delay or prevent us from realizing their expected benefits or enhancing our business.
-We cannot assure you that, following any such acquisition, we will achieve the expected synergies to justify the transaction.
+We cannot be assured that, following any such acquisition, we will achieve the expected synergies to justify the transaction.

-Our internal computer systems, or those of our third-party CROs or other contractors or consultants, may fail or suffer security breaches, which could result in a material disruption of our product candidates' development programs.
+Our internal computer systems, or those of our strategic partners, third-party CROs or other contractors or consultants, may fail or suffer security breaches, which could result in a material disruption of our product candidates' development programs.

-Despite the implementation of security measures, our internal computer systems and those of our third-party CROs and other contractors and consultants are vulnerable to damage from computer viruses, unauthorized access, natural disasters, terrorism, war and telecommunication and electrical failures.
-While we have not experienced any such system failure, accident or security breach to date, if such an event were to occur and cause interruptions in our or our CROs' operations, it could result in a material disruption of our programs.
+Despite the implementation of security measures, our internal computer systems and those of our strategic partners, third-party CROs and other contractors and consultants are vulnerable to damage from computer viruses, unauthorized access, natural disasters, terrorism, war and telecommunication and electrical failures.
+If a failure, accident or security breach were to occur and cause interruptions in our or our CROs' operations, it could result in a material disruption of our programs.
 For example, the loss of clinical study data for our product candidates could result in delays in our regulatory approval efforts and significantly increase our costs to recover or reproduce the data.
 To the extent that any disruption or security breach results in a loss of or damage to our data or applications or other data or applications relating to our technology or product candidates, or inappropriate disclosure of confidential or proprietary information, we could incur liabilities and the further development of our product candidates could be delayed.